 - Block time.
 The average block time for an Ether transaction to be confirmed is about 12 seconds compared with 10 minutes for Bitcoin.

 - Consensus system.
-Ethereum and Bitcoin networks have both operated on proof of work (PoW) systems, which are used for validating transactions.
-Ethereum used PoW for the first 7 years of its existence, and transitioned to a proof of stake (PoS) as part of the Ethereum 2.0 upgrade with the Merge on Sept.
+Bitcoin operates on a proof of work (PoW) system, which is used for validating transactions.
+Ethereum used PoW for the first 7 years of its existence, and transitioned to a proof of stake (PoS) based system as part of the Ethereum 2.0 upgrade with the Merge on Sept.
 15, 2022.

 - Executable code.
 Ethereum transactions can be affixed with executable code, whereas Bitcoin network transactions cannot.
 This enables decentralized applications and conditional transactions, which are transactions that take place only when certain conditions are met.

 - Encryption type.
-The two blockchain networks run different encryption Ethereum runs Ethash, and Bitcoin runs Secure Hash Algorithm 256 (SHA-256) encryption.
+The two blockchain networks run different encryption.
+Ethereum runs Ethash, while Bitcoin runs Secure Hash Algorithm 256 (SHA-256) encryption.

 Benefits of Ethereum

 Many benefits of blockchain technology apply to Ethereum, including the following: